Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Next Generation 3D Intelligent Transportation System

-\paragraph{UAV-aided Traffic Monitoring, Conflict Detection} Due to the bird-eye view on the scenery and cameras working in different parts of the spectrum, UAVs enable safer road use by pedestrians, cyclists, and Powered Two-Wheeler riders (PTW: motorcycles, mopeds, etc.), collectively referred to as Vulnerable Road Users (VRU).
-According to World Health Organization, VRUs represent the majority of road traffic fatalities with 23\%, 22\%, and 5\% of deaths for PTW, pedestrians, and cyclists, respectively.
-The factors affecting VRU safety demonstrated high socio-economic dependency (e.g., the majority of causalities occur in urban/rural environments in developed/developing countries).
-However, several common features are noted: the most dangerous maneuver is a road crossing, and the most dangerous time of the day is twilight or darkness.
-This is explained by worsened visibility and driver's blind spots.
+\paragraph{UAV-aided Traffic Monitoring and Management} Due to the bird-eye view and cameras working in different parts of the spectrum, UAVs enable safer road use by pedestrians, cyclists, and Powered Two-Wheeler (PTW) riders (motorcycles, mopeds, etc.), collectively referred to as Vulnerable Road Users (VRU).
+According to the World Health Organization, VRUs represent the majority of road traffic fatalities, with 28\%, 23\%, and 3\% of deaths for PTW, pedestrians, and cyclists, respectively \cite{i2}.
+The factors affecting VRU safety demonstrated high socio-economic dependency (e.g., most causalities occur in developed countries' urban/rural environments).
+However, the most dangerous maneuver is a road crossing, and the most dangerous time of the day is twilight or darkness.

-\paragraph{ITS Infrastructure inspection} UAVs add an additional layer of supportability to the traditional ITS.
-The traffic signal and signs provide necessary information to the commuters and vehicles.
-Traffic signalization is critical, especially in the case of autonomous vehicles.
-However, the negative impact on signalization can affect the performance of the ITS.
-It includes damaged traffic signs, wrong directions, blurry information, or poor retroreflective markings.
-Generally, this damage requires a visual analysis, and UAVs can help because of their movability.
-For example, a UAV analyzes the parameters such as pole's serial number, material, height, sign, dimensions of sign, sign's code, and light color.
-Later, It can signal the required information to the designated unit that can then take action.
-Furthermore, a UAV connects to Geographic Information System (GIS) database and takes measurements such as dimensions and height of signal.

-\paragraph{Public Service} Like public transport route inspection, the roadside conditions are monitored more efficiently with a fleet of drones.
-Information on drive-ability (snow, inundation) is transmitted and updated regularly to relevant authorities.
-Additionally, daily inspection of powerlines, bridge structures, and pavement decreases the risk of sudden catastrophic public property failure.

-UAVs have been successfully used to make 3D scans of buildings.
-They can be used to follow up construction works (both public and private), spotting unsafe situations, and providing better estimates for completion time, leading to better city planning overall.
-Start-to-end route analysis, real-time and full-scale load observation on roads leads to better navigation planning and provide clues for city planning where additional lanes or roads are needed.
+\paragraph{ITS Infrastructure Inspection and Public Service} UAVs can play an important role in enhancing ITS by enabling efficient inspection of traffic signalization and roadside conditions.
+They can assess damage to traffic signs, poles, and retroreflective markings, providing detailed visual analysis of parameters like serial numbers, material, dimensions, and light color.
+Furthermore, UAVs can monitor roadside conditions, inspect power lines, bridges, and pavements, create 3D building scans, track construction progress, and improve city planning.